mashfiq-rayhan/NodeJS/README.md

-# NodeJS Master 🚀
+# NodeJS : My Journey with Node.js

-NodeJS Master is a comprehensive workspace of Node.js and JavaScript projects, designed to help you master backend development from the ground up.
+NodeJS Master is a comprehensive workspace of Node.js and JavaScript projects.
 The folder structure is organized by topic and complexity, starting from Node.js basics and JavaScript essentials to advanced backend features like authentication, REST APIs, real-time communication, file uploads, and integration with databases such as MongoDB and MySQL.

 ## ✨ Features